Облачная платформаAdvanced

 Stable state

-Upgrade add-on failed.
+The add-on upgrade failed.
 Upgrade it again, or uninstall it and try again.

 Rolling back